Let's have a look at what is 5G technology and what it means for the Internet of Things (IoT)

 5G sppeds are fast, very fast.
 Download speeds can presently reach upwards of 1,000 megabits per second (Mbps) or even up to 2.1 Gbps.
 Think of this, you could start a YouTube video in 1080p quality on a 5G device without any buffering.
 Downloading an app or a Netflix episode, may currently take a few minutes.
 With 5G you will be ready to go after a few seconds.

-What new does 5G bring to the table?
+What does 5G provide?

 The thing that sets 5G apart from it's predecessors such as 3G and 4G, is the significant is the way in which it leverages the frequency spectrum.
 In order to deliver ultra-high speeds, but with the lowest latencies, 5G networks leverage radio frequencies in two groups: